Complete Guide To The Polish Chicken Breed

 Polish chickens are currently categorized as a Watch breed in the Conservation Priority List of the Livestock Conservancy.
 This means that there are less than 2,500 yearly registrations in the U.S. and an approximate global population of less than 10,000.

-Polish were developed in The Netherlands and therefore have a reputation for being cold-hardy.
+No, Polish can’t tolerate heat.
+They were developed in The Netherlands and therefore have a reputation for being cold-hardy.
 In other words, Polish are more likely to do well in cold climates than hot ones.
 Nevertheless, this is not a breed that is capable of withstanding extreme cold or hot weather.

 Breeds are a group within a species that display similar characteristics that set them apart from other groups within the same species.
 In this case, the Polish breed of chicken can easily be distinguished from the Blue Andalusian breed, for example, or the Dorking.